CarmineOptions/konoha/docs/src/treasury.md

     ```
 ## Upcoming Features

-- Support for zkLend and Nostra AMMs is under development
+- Support for zkLend and Nostra is under development
 - Integration with the Airdrop component for distributing protocol revenue to stakers/tokenholders